-Since each of these is taxed at a different rate, it is extremely important to know where your capital assets fall.
-To determine whether your gain will be taxed at a short-term or long-term rate, and to figure out the cost basis of the asset, you will need to have clear documentation of:
+Each is taxed at a different rate.
+To determine whether your gain will be taxed at a short-term or long-term rate, and to figure out the cost basis of the asset, you need to have the following documentation:

 - The exact date you purchased the item

-- Records of the purchase price, including any taxes and fees you may have paid
+- Records of the purchase price, including any taxes and fees you paid

 - Records of the exact date that you sold the item

-- How much it sold for and fees you paid while holding it (although in the case of real estate, this doesn’t include amounts you paid to maintain it
+- How much it sold for and fees you paid while holding it (although in the case of real estate, this doesn’t include amounts paid to maintain it)

 Once you have all of the proper documentation in hand, you can find the exact amount that you should declare as a gain or profit, and begin the process of determining the tax rate.

-Since it is more than likely that the long-term rate is lower than your tax bracket, it can be very advantageous to hold assets a little longer.
-If you can wait until after you’ve owned them at least a year to sell, you’ll qualify for the lower tax rate.
-Use this capital gains calculator on Smart Money to show you how much you can save by waiting.
+Since it is more than likely that the long-term rate is lower than your tax bracket, it can be very advantageous to hold assets for longer than one year.

 2. Capital Gains on Selling Your Home